pages-alex-alex2006hw/dna/README.md

 In this repository you can find:

 - a text file with the raw SNP dump from 23andme
-- a JSON file with the processed SNP dump for [genome.js](https://github.com/genomejs)
+- a text file with the beginnings of "the ideal" dna

 # Usage guidelines